tkrop/go-testing/mock/README.md

   no relation to predecessors and successors it was defined with.

-Beside this simple (un-)ordering methods there are two further methods for completeness, that allow to control how predecessors and successors are used to setup ordering conditions:
+Beside this simple (un-)ordering methods there are two further methods for completeness, that allows control of how predecessors and successors are used to set up ordering conditions:

 * `Sub` allows to define a sub-set or sub-chain of elements in `Parallel` and `Chain` as predecessor and successor context for further combination.